 This is a brief description of the plan available for all travel insurance sales on or after February 28, 2012

-Please note that a final claims determination is made based upon the policy provisions, and the written documentation we receive with your claim submission.
+Please note that a final claims determination is made based upon the plan provisions, and the written documentation we receive with your claim submission.

 Frequently Asked Questions